rivm-syso/intorods/README.md

 ## Release

-To release a new version of intorods on pypi, first set new version number in master branch:
+To release a new version of intorods on pypi, first set new version number in main branch:
- - CHANGELOG.md
+ - `CHANGELOG.md`
- - src/intorods/__init__.py
+ - `src/intorods/__init__.py`

 Then release the current version by running the following git commands:
 ```